DynamicsShop/SD-BI-Sales-Cockpit/SD-BI-Sales-Cockpit-Release-Notes.md

 - AppSource App - The new functionality was added to the licence controller check.

+- AppSource App - A change was made to the licence expiry notification.
+The logic for checking for expiry dates was reworked.

 - AppSource App - The Links in the About Page were updated.

 - AppSource App - The logo in App was updated to the new logo.

+- AppSource App - ToolTips were updated in the About, Product Activation, and Tenant Subscription pages.

+- AppSource App - Enhancements were made to the App Request Subscription page.

+- AppSource App - Additional phrases were added as search phrases for the SD Sales Cockpit pages.

 ### 3.3.3